hmans/miniplex/packages/miniplex/README.md

 /* ⛔️ Avoid: */
 function movementSystem(world) {
-  /* This will work, but now the world needs to check if an archetype for "position" and "velocity" already exists every time this function is called, which is pure overhead. */ const movingEntities = world.archetype("position", "velocity")

-  for (const { position, velocity } of movingEntities) {
+  /* This will work, but now the world needs to check if a query for "position" and "velocity" already exists every time this function is called, which is pure overhead. */ for (const { position, velocity } of world.with("position", "velocity")) {
     position.x += velocity.x
     position.y += velocity.y
     position.z += velocity.z